phanstudio/blockchain-sdk/docs/wallets.md

-Certainly!
-Here's the documentation for the `Wallet` class:

 # Wallet

 `Wallet` is a class that extends `JsWeb3Node` and provides functionality for managing cryptocurrency wallet connections, network switching, and balance retrieval in a Godot project.